tburnett/analysis-doc/README.md

 The three components are then:

 * a _dataset_, perhaps one of many
 * a set of _models_ to represent the data in  the dataset.
 In my work, these are detailed fits to gamma-ray data.
-All models for a given dataset are in a folder, containing also a file “config.json” to specify parameters.
-All the files for each model are in a folder, which must contain a configuration file, with parameters used to create the model, also named "config.json“.
+All models for a given dataset are in a folder, may contain a file “config.yaml” to specify parameters applying to all models.
+The files for each model are in subfolder, with the name of the model, which must contain a "config.yaml" configuration file, with parameters used to create the model,
 * A set of _analyses_ to make plots and summaries of each model.
 Each such produces an HTML document.
 An individual analysis is represented by a python module containing a class inheriting from AnalysisBase
 Each analysis generates one or more plots, which correspond to functions in the class.

 So there is a potential HTML document for each analysis, applied to each model.
-Creation of a document also generates an HTML index.
+Creation of a document also generates an HTML index file.

 ## About this repository
 The code and example here are a very limited version of what I actually use, to demonstate the principle.
 The current code can be found